Samarkand: Air transport

 In the north of the city is Samarkand International Airport, which was opened in the 1930s, under the Soviets.
 As of spring 2019, Samarkand International Airport has flights to Tashkent, Nukus, Moscow, Saint Petersburg, Yekaterinburg, Kazan, Istanbul, and Dushanbe; charter flights to other cities are also available.

 Railway

-Modern Samarkand is an important railway center of Uzbekistan; all national east–west railway routes pass through the city.
+Modern Samarkand is an important rail junction of Uzbekistan, and all national east–west railway routes pass through the city.
 The most important and longest of these is Tashkent–Kungrad.
 High-speed Tashkent–Samarkand high-speed rail line trains run between Tashkent, Samarkand, and Bukhara.
-Samarkand also has international railway connections: Saratov–Samarkand, Moscow–Samarkand, and Nur-Sultan–Samarkand.
+Samarkand also has international railway connections: Saratov–Samarkand, Moscow–Samarkand, and Astana–Samarkand.

-In 1879–1891, the Russian Empire built the Trans-Caspian Railway to facilitate its expansion into Central Asia.
+Between 1879 and 1891, the Russian Empire built the Trans-Caspian Railway to facilitate its expansion into Central Asia.
 The railway originated in Krasnovodsk (now Turkmenbashi) on the Caspian Sea coast.
 Its terminus was originally Samarkand, whose station first opened in May 1888.
 However, a decade later, the railway was extended eastward to Tashkent and Andijan, and its name was changed to Central Asian Railways.
-Nonetheless, Samarkand remained one of the largest and most important stations of the Uzbekistan SSR and Soviet Central Asia.
+Nonetheless, Samarkand remained one of the largest and most important stations of the Uzbek SSR and Soviet Central Asia.